alter/em-agent/README.md

 # Usage
 ## Put checks in yaml format
-You can set not all options, in that case default values will be used
+You can set not all options, in that case, default values will be used
 ## WebChecks
 It's possible to make GET and POST checks at this moment
 ```yaml